RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 ### Related: Underwriting

 Throughout the ownership cycle, the asset manager will compare the performance of the property against the original underwriting.
-The article [What is Underwriting?](/blog/2022/01/31/what-is-underwriting/) will provide answers on the subject.
+The article [What is Underwriting?](/blog/2022/01/31/what-is-underwriting/) provides useful info on the subject.